Farzand: Plot

-The story begins with the fall of Tanaji Malusare (Ganesh Yadav), in capturing Kondana fort near Pune from a Mughal garrison in 1670.
-Three years later, when Shivaji's coronation to be held, Shivaji (Chinmay Mandlekar) wishes that he is crowned only when his kingdom and his people have peace and security.
+The story begins with the fall of Tanaji Malusare, in capturing Kondana fort near Pune from a Mughal garrison in 1670.
+Three years later, when Shivaji Maharaj's coronation is to be held, Shivaji Maharaj wishes that he is crowned only when his kingdom and his people have peace and security.
 Panhala fort is still under the command of a cruel general, Beshak Khan, of the Adil Shah of Bijapur, whose forces harass the peasantry.
 The previous attempt to capture the fort in 1666, which he had held briefly in 1660 had failed.
-To recapture the fort, a mission is planned and Shivaji appoints Kondaji Farzand (Ankit Mohan) general for the mission.
+To recapture the fort, a mission is planned and Shivaji Maharaj appoints Kondaji Farzand general for the mission.
 Farzand picks 60 soldiers for an assault on the fort defended by the 2500-strong garrison.
-Bahirji Naik (Prasad Oak), the spy, and an informer Kesar (Mrunmayee Deshpande) helped in defeating 2500 soldiers of the enemy to win the Panhala fort in just three and half hours.
+Bahirji Naik, the spy, and an informer Kesar helped in defeating 2500 soldiers of the enemy to win the Panhala fort in just three and half hours.